-Gov. Dannel P. Malloy on Thursday nominated Associate Justice Richard A. Robinson of Stamford to become chief justice of the Supreme Court, tapping a nominee first appointed as a lower-court judge by a Republican.
+Gov. Dannel P. Malloy on Thursday nominated Associate Justice Richard A. Robinson of Stratford to become chief justice of the Supreme Court, tapping a nominee first appointed as a lower-court judge by a Republican.
 If confirmed by the legislature, Robinson would be the first African-American leader of the state’s highest court.

 The Democratic governor also nominated Judge Steven D. Ecker of New Haven to succeed Robinson as an associate justice of the Supreme Court, and five others, including former state Sen. Eric D. Coleman of Bloomfield, to the Superior Court.